Blockchains have a range of intriguing use cases, find out where you could start seeing blockchain next.

 Can Blockchain Benefit Internet of Things (IoT) Applications?

-The "Internet of Things" movement is something that is slowly creeping into many of our homes.
-Everything from air conditioners, light bulbs to even fridges can have remote functionality enabled.
+The "Internet of Things" movement is slowly creeping into many of our homes.
+Everything from air conditioners to light bulbs to even fridges can have remote functionality.
 While people's opinions on this topic vary from excited to fearful, this doesn't seem to be slowing down soon.

-Regarding security in the IoT ecosystem, access is also a concern, especially with devices in your private and personal spaces.
+Access is also a concern regarding security in the IoT ecosystem, especially with devices in your private and personal spaces.
 Verification data could be stored, and the encryption used by many blockchains can help reduce potential security issues for IoT devices.
 Blockchains can also store data used by these devices to reduce the costs and infrastructure required by device manufacturers, likely resulting in more extended periods of after-sale support due to lower associated costs.

 Smart Contracts on the Blockchain

-Dealing with contracts can be pretty uncomfortable, so anything that can be done to improve the experience can not just make you feel more secure but reduce the associated costs and requirements for trust as well.
+Dealing with contracts can be pretty uncomfortable, so anything that can be done to improve the experience can make you feel more secure and reduce the associated costs and requirements for trust.
 Ensuring that your counterparty in an arrangement holds up their end of the deal can be stressful, especially with more extensive exchanges.

 What Does Blockchain Mean for Charity?

 Donating to charitable foundations and projects can be a fantastic thing.
 However, in the past, it's often been hard to be confident your money was used for what you gave it for in the first place.
 Transparency for charities that engage with blockchain technology can be increased under certain circumstances.
 Other potential avenues include rewarding achievements or milestones using smart contracts to release funds once specific real-world goals have been agreeably attained.